 It is important to note that as of today, there is no known cure for Celiac disease.
 We can only treat the symptoms or avoid them altogether by no digesting gluten or products derived from gluten (wheat, barley, or rye).

 I have listed the most common Celiac disease and Gluten intolerant symptoms I found listed in Celiac.org in the table below – I’ll leave the link here to the symptoms article if you want to read more.
-The table shows you what symptoms I treat with each oil.
+The table shows you what celiac symptoms I treat naturally with each essential oil.
 You can also skip to the content after the table, explaining what each oil can treat symptoms and how to consume them.

 What essential oils are good for celiac disease